-The MQ-4C Triton provides real-time intelligence, surveillance, and reconnaissance (ISR) over vast ocean and coastal regions.
+The Triton is a drone that provides real-time intelligence, surveillance, and reconnaissance (ISR) over vast ocean and coastal regions.
 In November 2017, the U.S. Navy announced plans to deploy Tritons to Florida, Italy, and the Middle East.

 The Navy has ordered 68 Triton aircraft total.

-Further, Northrop won its first local contract of the new year on January 4th when the Department of Defense (DOD) awarded an $11.7 million contract for its E-2D Advanced Hawkeye.
-This aircraft is known as the "digital quarterback" of the battlefield.
+The Hawkeye, meanwhile, is often called the "digital quarterback" of the battlefield.
 It monitors the surrounding area and communicates to battle groups to keep them from harm's way.